jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 # Thieves Key

-## Thieves Post - Starter town
+## Thieves Post - population 100ish

-A small collection of buildings illuminated by wandering torches, just above a cavern cove.
+A collection of buildings built into the mouth of a cove illuminated by wandering lanterns.
 These illegal docks are for cutthroats, pirates, brigands and any business that does not want to be questioned.
 Everything that happens in this small port goes through Brimhest, you don't need to explain but Brimhest knows or it doesn't happen

+This town is not above slavery, but aware that people paid little sell their secrets cheap

 This is a place to buy basic adventuring gear, illegal goods, information, boat repairs and a place to disappear

+## Locations

+### Dockworks

+The vast majority of Thieves Key is the pier, docks and drydocks.
+Demands shouted, wood sawed, metal hammering, ropes hoisted all over the icy planks.
+Dock workers are visibly branded on their hand and face, making it difficult for them to share information unnoticed.
+A few gruesome displays in cages or posts with birds pick at the bodies, "Traitor".

+### Brimhest's Nest

+Overlooking the entirety of the docks built into the top of the cove like a crowsnest.
+A few rope ladders dangle below along a hoisted elevator, as each new face or business passes through Brimhest's Nest and there is always a line waiting for their audience with Brimhest

+### Loose Coin - inn

+A terrible inn best described as office cubicles

 ## NPCs